Atul-devops/assignment-devops/README.md

 To run the terraform use command firstly to initialize  use terraform init, then terraform plan and finally terraform apply to see final results.

-But here you can use ./deploy.sh to run terraform and ansible playbook
+But here you can run deploy.sh to run terraform and ansible playbook